coolnormal23/krsolutions/README.md

 # krsolutions
-Personal solutions for the "The C Programming Language"
+Personal solutions for the "The C Programming Language" exercises